McFadden & Whitehead: Rise to stardom

-McFadden and Whitehead formed together as a group officially under the name 'McFadden & Whitehead' in 1977.
-The pinnacle of their success came in 1979 with dancefloor anthem "Ain't No Stoppin' Us Now", from their eponymously named album, which went to number 1 on the R&B chart, number 13 on the pop chart, sold eight million records worldwide and was nominated for a Grammy Award.
-(Two more versions of the song were released back-to-back in 1981 - The Philadelphia Phillies version and The Philadelphia Eagles version, on the label's T.S.O.P. subsidiary).
-After leaving PIR, they re-recorded "Ain't No Stoppin' Us Now" as "Ain't No Stoppin' (Ain't No Way)" for the Sutra label in New York (1984) and worked on some individual projects.
-The duo was featured on The Oprah Winfrey Show, where they sang their most famous song on an episode in which Oprah featured the top hits of the 1970s.
+Gene McFadden and John Whitehead formed together as a duo under the name McFadden & Whitehead in 1977.
+Although they wrote and produced several hits and several songs for other acts, they scored one US top 20 hit themselves with the 1979 dance floor anthem "Ain't No Stoppin' Us Now", from their eponymous named album, with the song peaking at number 13 on the US Hot 100 and number 1 on the R&B chart selling two million copies of the song in the US since its 1979 release, and was nominated for a Grammy Award in 1980.
+Two more versions of the song were released back-to-back in 1981 - The Philadelphia Phillies version and The Philadelphia Eagles version, on the label's T.S.O.P. subsidiary.
+After leaving PIR, the duo re-recorded "Ain't No Stoppin' Us Now" as "Ain't No Stoppin' (Ain't No Way)" for the New York City-based Sutra Records in 1984 and worked on some individual projects.
+The duo was featured on The Oprah Winfrey Show, where they sang their one major hit on an episode in which Oprah featured some top hits of the 1970s.

-Hits co-written/produced by McFadden & Whitehead include:
+Songs co-written/produced by McFadden & Whitehead for other acts include: